Pac-Man defense: International

 Internationally, perhaps the best-known case was that of Porsche and the Volkswagen Group, in which Porsche, under the leadership of Wendelin Wiedeking, led a hostile takeover of the much-larger Volkswagen Group by slowly acquiring a large stake in Volkswagen, eventually to the point of owning over 75% of the company in 2008 and potentially triggering Germany's "Volkswagen law".
-By October 2008, Porsche, who was enjoying record profitability, suddenly ran out of money during the financial crisis of 2007–08 and banks were reluctant to lend any more money to Porsche; in fact, they wanted their loans paid back immediately.
-Ferdinand Piëch, the chairman of Volkswagen and a board member of Porsche (who was the grandson of Ferdinand Porsche, founder of Porsche and alongside Adolf Hitler a co-founder of what became Volkswagen), loaned Porsche enough money to cover their debts, and Volkswagen, which Porsche tried to acquire, became the white knight and Volkswagen effectively took over Porsche.
-The unique situation had much to do with the historical closeness of the Volkswagen Group to Porsche, and the battle between the Porsche and Piëch families (both descended from Ferdinand Porsche) for control of Porsche.
+By October 2008, Porsche, which was enjoying record profitability, suddenly ran out of money during the 2008 financial crisis and banks were reluctant to lend any more money to Porsche; in fact, they wanted their loans paid back immediately.
+Ferdinand Piëch, the chairman of Volkswagen and a board member of Porsche, loaned Porsche enough money to cover their debts, and Volkswagen, which Porsche tried to acquire, became the white knight and Volkswagen effectively took over Porsche.
+The unique situation had much to do with the historical closeness of the Volkswagen Group to Porsche, and the battle between the Porsche and Piëch families (both descended from Ferdinand Porsche) for control of Porsche, although both families supported the deal.
 However, later that year when the two companies announced an official merger, Volkswagen was announced as the surviving partner.